 EOR vs. PEO: The main difference

 The most prominent difference between the EOR and PEO models is which entity legally employs the people who work for you.

-With a PEO, you enter a co-employment relationship, which means the people you hire are your company’s employees (and must reside wherever your company has a business registration).
+With a PEO, you enter into a co-employment relationship, which means the people you hire are your company’s employees.
 You are legally responsible for your employees and the PEO is just there to support your HR functions such as managing biweekly payroll and employee health benefits.

 When you engage with an EOR however, the EOR is the legal employer of anyone you hire through them: employees sign employment contracts with the EOR, not with your business.
-(Of course, you still determine the employee’s wages and evaluate their performance.)
-But since the EOR is the legal employer, you can work with anyone wherever the EOR has a business registration.
+You still get determine the employee’s wages and evaluate their performance, but since the EOR is the legal employer, you can work with anyone wherever the EOR has a business registration.
 Many EORs also offer HR services similar to PEOs.

 Below, we'll explain how this core difference breaks down and impacts:

-- How much of the hiring process you'll have to handle
+- How much of the hiring process you have to handle

-- Whether you'll get support for health insurance
+- Whether you get support for health insurance

 - Whether you need to acquire business registrations